mateuszniechwiej/Unique-Shop/README.md

 ### _Project Goal_

-This website project
+Unique shop is a full stack e-commerce web application for a handmade craft shop in Dublin.
+Customer will be able to purchase items offered by the shop.Registered user will be able to save and update information and receive a discount voucher to use at the checkout.

+The aim is to build responsive e-commerce

 ### _Site Goals_

-- To provide users with a simple and easily navigated website
+- To provide users with a simple and easily navigated website.

+- To sell the products the shop has to offer.

+- To offer secure online payment for shoppers.

 ### _User Stories_

 1. As a user, I want to understand the purpose of this website.

-2. As a user, I want to find an easy navigate website and find all the content.
+2. As a user, I want to find an easily navigated website and find all the content.

 3. As a user, I want the website to be responsive and allow me to use it comfortably on all size devices(particularly mobiles phones).

+4. As a user, I want to find an clear and easy registartion on the website.

+5. As a user, I want to receive an email confirmation upon registering.

+6. As a user, I want to be able to log in/log out to/from my account.

+7. As a user, I want to control my account information and have the option to update my profile details and delete the account.

+8. As a user, I want to view individual product information and be able review that item.

+9. As a user, I want to view total of my purchases and the final cost including delivery.

+10. As a user, I want to have products gruped in categories.

+11. As a user, I want to be able to search for the products I'm intrested in.

+12. As a user, I want to select quantity of products I'm buying.

+13. As a user, I want to be able to contact the site owner for any questions or suggestions I might have.

 ## The Scope Plane

 ### _Planed Features_

- 1. Users able to register.
+ 1. Users can register.

- 2. Allow admin and users to login.
+ 2. Allow admin and users to log in.

- 3. Allow user to purches items online.
+ 3. Allow users to purchase items online.

- 4. Allow user to review shop products.
+ 4. Allow users to review shop products.

- 5. Display users profile.
+ 5. Display users profiles.

  6. Display Users orders.

  7. Search product functionality.

- 8. Add and reedem voucher for users.
+ 8. Add and redeem a voucher for users.

  9. Use SQLite database to store information

  10. Responsive website with a navigation menu and website title.

 | -   | Planed Feature                                                     | Importance | Viability/Feasibility |